Top 10 Conversion Rate Optimization Best Practices

 Instead, you learn from it.
 Have a look at your conversion funnel and fix your eye on the next thing in your optimization pipeline.

 One of the most important and often overlooked aspects of any CRO program is the tool(s) it uses.
 Being a scientific and logical process, CRO warrants sturdy processes, and a tool makes for the foundation.
 CRO programs are typically started off using existing systems (email, sheets, etc.) While this may turn out great for a start, it can very quickly get out of hand.
-It’s important to be mindful and onboard a tool well in advance.
+Therefore, a good CRO practice is to be mindful and onboard a tool well in advance.

 There are many tools out there – both free and paid.
 Choosing the right tool, at the right time is imperative.
 For example, VWO has all the best practices structured in one holistic platform, with so much more.
 Get a VWO free trial or take a demo to give your CRO program the structure it warrants.

 Experiments can be quite volatile in the beginning.
 You must understand that CRO is a marathon and not a sprint.
-The best practices mentioned in the blog post will have a deliberate and incremental effect to give you an initial push.
+The conversion rate optimization best practices mentioned in the blog post will have a deliberate and incremental effect to give you an initial push.